How to Apply to

 Continuing On

-If you are currently enrolled in a course (or are a previous student) and would like to continue on through the program, please email us your preferred course, start date, schedule (Daytime or Nights & Weekends), and city.
+If you are currently enrolled in a course (or are a previous student) and would like to continue on through the program, please email us your preferred course, start date, schedule (Daytime, Nights & Weekends, or Self-Paced), and city.
 Direct enrollment depends on the capacity and successful completion of the previous course.

 Upcoming Courses